Spay and Neuter in Lake City, FL

 Because we are so dedicated to our community and all of the pets who share it with us, we’re strong advocates for spay and neuter procedures.
 Spaying and neutering is a matter of animal health and public health, and it benefits both by keeping stray populations down and reducing crowding in shelters, and by helping more animals find permanent homes.
 Thanks to greater spay and neuter efforts throughout the country, fewer animals are being euthanized each year in shelters.
 However, we want to continue to support the animals of our community and educate pet parents about making the best choices for their cherished pets.

 Spay and neuter procedures are an important part of every pet’s early development and life-long health.
+Give us a call today at (386) 755-0236 to discuss your pet's options.

 The Key Health Benefits of Spaying and Neutering Pets